-Beam envelopes with as-measured emittances at 11 GeV are shown in Figure 1.
+Beam envelopes with design Twiss parameters and as-measured emittances at 11 GeV are shown in Figure 1.
 Full vertical scale is 1 mm; minimum beam pipe ID is 22 mm.
 All optics work by the first author is done in OptimX (1) and most figures are generated therein.